-The process known as Client Installer or Setup Stub or Conduit belongs to software AVG Download Manager or Install ToolBox SDK or 180solutions Client Installer by AVG Technologies CZ, s.r.o (www.freeavg.com) or 180solutions (en.wikipedia.org/wiki/Zango_(company)) or Symantec (www.symantec.com) or Conduit (www.conduit.com) or AVG Technologies (www.freeavg.com).
+The process known as Conduit or Setup Stub belongs to software AVG Download Manager or Install ToolBox SDK by Conduit (www.conduit.com) or AVG Technologies CZ, s.r.o (www.freeavg.com) or Symantec (www.symantec.com) or AVG Technologies (www.freeavg.com).

 Stub.exe is not a Windows core file.
-The file is a file without information about the developer of this file.
-Stub.exe is a Verisign signed file.
-The file is certified by a trustworthy company.
-The application listens for or sends data on open ports to a LAN or the Internet. stub.exe is able to monitor applications.
-Therefore the technical security rating is 29% dangerous, however also read the users reviews.
+The file is a file with no information about its developer.
+The program has a visible window.
+The process starts upon Windows startup (see Registry key: Run, RunOnce).
+Stub.exe is able to monitor applications.
+Therefore the technical security rating is 51% dangerous, however you should also read the user reviews.

 Recommended: Identify stub.exe related errors

 If stub.exe is located in a subfolder of Windows folder for temporary files, the security rating is 32% dangerous.
 The file size is 81,736 bytes (57% of all occurrences), 88,880 bytes or 88,768 bytes.
 The stub.exe file is a file with no information about its developer.
 The program is not visible.
 It is a Verisign signed file.
 The file is digitally signed.
 The stub.exe file is not a Windows core file.
 Stub.exe is able to monitor applications and record keyboard and mouse inputs.

-If stub.exe is located in a subfolder of Windows Temp folder, the security rating is 32% dangerous.
-The file size is 88,768 bytes.
+If stub.exe is located in the Windows folder for temporary files, the security rating is 64% dangerous.
+The file size is 897,024 bytes.

 External information from Paul Collins:

 Important: Some malware camouflages itself as stub.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Gen:Variant.Graftor.243829 (detected by BitDefender), and Generic PUA HB (PUA) (detected by Sophos).
 Therefore, you should check the stub.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.